 Impact of Ecosystem Destruction on Global Economy

-It’s dangerous for business to destroy ecosystems.
+It’s dangerous for businesses to destroy ecosystems.
 It hurts the environment and costs a lot of money.

 People are hurt by natural problems that get worse as a result of less food being grown, higher health care costs, and job loss.